MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 > **Be careful that you don't overwrite environments currently in use by your company with the preview version.**

 ### What's new

+#### Mesh Toolkit uploader

+* The Mesh Toolkit now requires the use of Unity Version 2022.3.15f1.
+This is a minor upgrade from the previous version (2022.3.7f1), so projects should upgrade without problems.

+* If there is a validation error during creation operation, user won't see a message dialog anymore.
+Failure will be shown in result dialog and more details will be presented in the logs.

+* Fixed a bug where opening ocv after sign in caused unity to crash.

+* Handle errors when failing to save the Mesh Toolkit configuration to disk.

+* Improved reporting of the states of the Mesh Uploader Extensions in the results dialog.

+## Mesh toolkit 5.2402.X

+### What's new

+#### Mesh Toolkit uploader

+* The ContentVersion has been incremented to 1.25.0: Newly published content will only be visible in recent MeshBrowsers.

+* Improved handling and reporting of failures during Environment creation.

+* Add a prompt to open the Mesh Portal if we failed to find any collections for the user.

+* Improved message when cancelling the dialog to select a new thumbnail folder.

 #### Mesh 201 Tutorial